mert-akkor/UI-Specification-Document/Sample Document.md

   - Sorted by ID column by default
   - Rows get highlighted in light blue when hovered over

-### Header
-- Light gray background
-- Blue "New User" button with plus sign
-  - Aligned to left of the screen with padding
-  - Clicking it redirects the user to the Add User page.
-- Has a checkbox with "Hide Disabled User" label to the right of the New User button
-  - Checked by default
-  - When checked, users that have *false* on "Enabled" column are not displayed

 ## Add User Page

 ### Content
 - "New User" heading with light gray background
-- Submit Form
+- Submit Form below the heading
-  - Has input fields with the labels "Username", "Display Name", "Phone", "Email"
+  - Contains input fields with the labels "Username", "Display Name", "Phone", "Email"
-  - Has a combobox with "User Roles" label below
+  - Contains a combobox with "User Roles" label below
     - "Guest", "Admin", and "SuperAdmin" options
     - "Select User Roles" placeholder
-  - Has checkbox with "Enabled" label (default: Not checked)
+  - Contains a checkbox with "Enabled" label (default: Not checked)
   - The labels are aligned to left with padding
   - The input fields are aligned to right with padding, and have the same width